 Also Read: New Yorker’s Guide to Moving to California

-- There is a scarcity of space: Cities are substantially more densely packed per square foot than suburban areas.
+Cities are substantially more densely packed per square foot than suburban areas.
 The average size of a Manhattan apartment is 747 square feet, about 1,000 square feet less than a comparable house in the New Jersey suburbs.
-Even renters in suburban areas have more square footage on average than city dwellers.
+Even renters in suburban areas have square footage on average than city dwellers.
 In the city, yards and personal outdoor space are prized goods.
-Private outdoor spaces are traded for public parks and community centers by city residents.
-The city may not be a suitable fit for those who desire personal space and isolation.
+City residents trade private outdoor spaces for public parks and community centers.
+The city may not be suitable for those who desire personal space and isolation.

 Here’s What You Should Do Before You Move To The City